Q&A with… Brigitte Plaire

-Brigitte Plaire is a specialist coach at the Atlas centre, in this ‘Spill the tea session’, we asked her a few questions to get to know her a bit better.
+Brigitte Plaire is a specialist coach at The Ness, in this ‘Spill the tea session’, we asked her a few questions to get to know her a bit better.

 How did you get involved in dementia care?